gsbado/travelgram/README.md

 # Travelgram
-A travel profile page built using semantic HTML and CSS.
+A travel profile page developed with semantic HTML and CSS, inspired by social networks to share experiences, photos, and visited destinations.
+The project simulates a personal profile with information, images, and navigation, focused on learning and practicing HTML and CSS techniques.

 ## 🛠️ Technologies Used
 - HTML5